 For the pâte à choux:

 1. Pre-heat your oven to 400°F (200°C).
 Line a large baking sheet with parchment paper and prepare a pastry bag with a 1/2-inch tip.
-Beat the eggs and egg white together in a small bowl and set aside.
+Beat the eggs and egg whites together in a small bowl, then set aside.

-2. Combine water, butter, milk, sugar, and salt and bring to a boil in a small saucepan, over medium heat.
-Remove the saucepan from the heat and stir in the sifted flour, until fully incorporated.
-Put the saucepan back to low heat and cook, stirring constantly using a wooden spoon.
-This will help dry up the dough a little bit.
+2. Combine water, butter, milk, sugar, and salt and bring to a boil in a small saucepan over medium heat.
+Remove the saucepan from the heat and stir in the sifted flour until fully incorporated.
+Put the saucepan back on low heat and cook, stirring constantly using a wooden spoon.
+This will help dry out the dough a little.
 After 2-3 minutes, the mixture should look smooth and shiny.

 3. Immediately transfer the hot dough to a food processor (or a large bowl if you do it by hand).
 Slowly add the beaten eggs while beating on low speed until fully incorporated.
-Scrape he sides of the bowl and continue to mix until you get a smooth, thick, sticky paste.
+Scrape down the sides of the bowl and continue mixing until you have a smooth, thick, sticky paste.

 4. Fill your pastry bag with the warm dough and pipe into eight logs (5 by 1-inch, 13 by 2,5 cm), spaced about 1 inch apart minimum.
-Smooth the surface of the logs and level the peaked tops with a wet finger if you need.
+Smooth the surface of the logs and level the peaked tops with a wet finger if needed.

 5. Bake for 15 minutes, then, without opening the oven door, reduce the oven temperature to 350°F (180°C) and continue to bake until the choux pastries are fairly firm and golden brown.
 Count 8 to 10 minutes more.
-Make sure to NOT open the door of the oven while baking, otherwise the pastries will deflate quickly, ruining the recipe.
+Make sure NOT to open the oven door while baking; otherwise, the pastries will deflate quickly, ruining the recipe.

 For the caramelized almonds:

-1. Pre-heat your oven to 360°F(180°C), arrange whole almonds on a baking sheet and dry roast until fragrant and slightly browned, approx. 3-4 minutes.
-Rub between your palms to peel off the excess of skin that doesn’t stick.
+1. Pre-heat your oven to 360°F(180°C), arrange whole almonds on a baking sheet, and dry roast until fragrant and slightly browned, approximately.
+3-4 minutes.
+Rub between your palms to peel off the excess skin that doesn’t stick.

-2. Heat the sugar in a small saucepan, with one tablespoon water.
+2. Heat the sugar in a small saucepan with one tablespoon of water.
 Once bubbly, add the almonds and cook without stirring.

 For the white chocolate glaze and final assemblage:

 1. Melt white chocolate in a double boiler.
 Add heavy cream and stir well.
-Once combine, remove from heat and allow to cool dow a bit before pouring into a plate.
+Once combined, remove from the heat and allow to cool down a bit before pouring into a plate.

 2. Dip an eclair shell into white chocolate, then coat with a layer of caramelized almonds.
 Put aside and repeat the same process with the remaining eclairs.
 Enjoy with a hot cup of coffee!